The 7 Main Signs & Symptoms Of Ketosis

 Blood sugar levels fall, and the body releases fatty acids into the bloodstream.

-More specifically, the meter measures your ketone levels by calculating the amount of beta-hydroxybutyrate (BHB), which is one of the three primary ketones that get released into the bloodstream once you reach full ketosis.
+Here’s the good news.
+You can easily measure ketone levels in the blood using a specialized meter.
+This meter measures your ketone levels by calculating the amount of beta-hydroxybutyrate (BHB), one of the three primary ketones released into the bloodstream once you reach full ketosis.

 Technically, a blood ketone level of 0.5 mmol/L is the threshold for entering ketosis.